rahulkarthickr/dbms/Overview.md

 - This called as **Row-level Locking**.
 Once after booking, if the booking is failed, that same row is accessible for booking
 - If booking is succeeded, cancelling or refunding and other transcations are done seperately
 - **Page-level Locking** is the same as **Row-level Locking**
 - But the difference here is we lock a set of rows in a table or rows in a set of tables
+- Lokcing is of two types:

+  - Optimistic Locking
+  - Pessimistic Locking

+#### Pessimistic Locikng

+- Pessimistic locking is the locking that is enabled whenever we try to access data
+- Once after completing any transcation with data, the lock is released to avoid errors

+#### Optimistic Locking

+- Optimistic locking is the kind of locking which checks for errors at the end of any transcation
+- If errros are present, it rollbacks to the previous state.
+If no errors present, it commits that state
+- But this kind of locking creates frequent update in data ultimately resulting inconsistency of data
+- The important keywords here are **BEGIN, COMMIT, ROLLBACK**

+### Deadlock

+- Once when two or more transcation block each other by holding resources the other needs
+- Use a timeout or a wait-for-graph to prevent deadlock